dzqcsu/ADTDPL/README.md

 # ADTDPL
-The code of ADTDPL
-Data are available at depts.washington.edu/control/LARRY/TE/download.html#Updated TE Code.
+Data used in ADTDPL are available at depts.washington.edu/control/LARRY/TE/download.html#Updated TE Code.